Looking for the most comprehensive muscle building guide on the internet? Well, good thing you stopped by, I’ve got you

 This guide will take you through everything from nutrition to training and even supplementation, which will get you on the right path to add quality slabs of muscle.

 If you need help or clarification, please feel free to post a question or comment at the end of this guide.

 How Do You Actually Build Muscle?

-Before we discuss the nuts and bolts of how to build muscle, we need to run through the basics on muscle physiology so that we’re all on the same page.
+Before we discuss the nuts and bolts of how to build muscle, we need to run through the basics of muscle physiology so that we’re all on the same page.

 When someone lifts weights, they create trauma within the muscle fiber by generating micro-tears.
 Once damage occurs, a cascade of biochemical signaling takes place and satellite cells become active.
 These cells actually bind to muscle cells in order to repair the damaged areas and help to synthesize new contractile components.

-When these components increase in cross sectional area, you experiences the phenomenon commonly known as muscular hypertrophy.
+When these components increase in cross-sectional area, you experience the phenomenon commonly known as muscular hypertrophy.

 Essentially, you must remember the goal of training is to stimulate protein synthesis but the key to building muscle is cellular repair, not damage.